tsosi-org/tsosi-app/backend/tsosi/README.md

 - Parse the file to the expected data format.

-- Validate that the source can be ingested.
-The source won't be validated when it has an associated year and there already exists another source with full data for that given year.
+- Validate that the dataset can be ingested.
+The dataset won't be validated when it has an associated year and there already exists another `DataLoadSource` with full data for that given source and year.

 ## Pre-match entities with existing ones